great754/PushProgress/README.md

 - Docker Compose

 ## Setup Instructions
-The app can be used through the url [www.thepushprogress.com](https://www.thepushprogress.com), but if you want to use
+The app can be used through the url [www.thepushprogress.com](https://www.thepushprogress.com), but here are the instructions to access if needed

 ### 1. Clone the Repository